 1. Who funds House of Hope?

 Private donations and grants are the lifeblood of House of Hope.
-Throughout the year House of Hope hosts a few fundraisers such as the Hearts for Hope luncheon, Buttonwood Charity Doubles Tournament and Top Chef Martin County.
+Throughout the year House of Hope hosts a few fundraisers such as the Hearts for Hope luncheon, Serve Some Hope Charity Doubles Tournament and Top Chef Martin County.
 Various Partners in Hope host their own public and private events with proceeds benefiting House of Hope.

 2. How do my donated items help the mission?

 Donated food is sorted by category and then distributed throughout our four Client Choice pantries located across Martin County.
-Every 1.2 lbs of food roughly equals a meal for someone in our community.
+Every 1.2 lbs of food roughly equal a meal for someone in our community.

 3. How much of my monetary donation goes toward programs which help people?

 92 cents of each dollar goes directly to helping local people in need.

 4. How can I stay informed of program information, current needs or other information relevant to my community?

 House of Hope produces a monthly eNewsletter and utilizes social media channels daily to get the most up to date information to those interested in Giving Help and Getting Help.
 Follow us on Facebook, Twitter, and Youtube at @hohmartin, Instagram at @HouseofHopeMC.